ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 4. Check IdP Status:
    * `bash /opt/shibboleth-idp/bin/status.sh`

-### Appendix C: Import persistent-id from a previous database
+### Appendix D: Import persistent-id from a previous database

 > Follow these steps ONLY when your need to import persistent-id from another IdP